 If the zinc concentration exceeds the permit, 1 mg/L in a grab sample, then the process must be shutdown.
-The spill report must be completed and the reporting procedures completed.
-The channel is then sprayed, time allowed for solids settlement and once the zinc concentration has dropped the process can be re-started.
+The spill report must be completed and the reporting procedures completed as per Section 5.5.

-12.7.
-TSS Monitoring
+12.6 TSS Monitoring